DonoGambler

 3. Choose amount, flip mode (FullDonate / Cashback), and heads or tails

-4. Optionally swap a non-USDC token to USDC via Jupiter
+4. Optionally swap a non-pool token to nUSD via Jupiter

 5. Click Flip → signs commit transaction (funds locked in escrow, VRF requested)